The Hanbury-Brown and Twiss effect in inflationary cosmological perturbations

 While a detailed introduction of the HBT effect, including a disquisition over its relationship with fundamental quantum mechanics, is left for the appendix, we shall comment that its basic idea is a direct consequence of Bose-Einstein statistics.
 A classical coherent field producing spin 0 bosons is governed by the Klein-Gordon equation with a source

 For a coherent source, $J_k$s are all in the same phase.
 If, however, interactions between $\phi_k$s are strong and non-linear, a de-phasing occurs.
 In the limit of local thermalization \cite{gyulassy,heinz,lisa} one can model this by giving $J_k$ a ``random'' phase, $J_k \rightarrow \exp[i \hat{\phi}_k] J_k$, where $\hat{\phi}$ is a random operator.

-Such random phase is a picture of both Statistical mechanics and quantum-chaotic evolution \cite{berry}.
+Such random phase is a picture of both Statistical mechanics \cite{huang} and quantum-chaotic evolution \cite{berry}, and it is in fact easy to check that in the flat potential limit the onset of quantum chaos results in the same random phase \cite{srednicki} that is used to characterize maximally incoherent sources in HBT \cite{Glauber2007,gyulassy}.

 For the limit of an extended source (a star, or a heavy ion collision) emitting on-shell free bosons which then reach a pair of detectors, the coherent and chaotic limits can be distinguished by 2-particle correlations (or equivalently $\ave{a^{+}_{k} a_{k} a^{+}_{k'}a_{k'}}$, the creation and annihillation operators), the probability of finding two particles with momenta $k_{1,2}$ w.r.t. a randomized background.
 This will be

 Where $S(x,k)$ is a classical probability density function to emit a particle of momentum $k$ from a point of position $x$.
 In the intermediate regime, between coherent and chaotic, $\alpha$ will be a function of $k_1 \pm k_2$.
 In astronomy this has been used as a method to measure the size of stars (its original post-war application \cite{Brown1954} which had a recent resurgence \cite{lisastars,lisastars2,lisastars3}), in hadronic collisions it is likewise used as a probe of the spacetime scale of the system \cite{lisa}, as well as a probe of coherence of the underlying fields \cite{laser}.